ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

  Though Git is a repository hosting service much-loved by developers for its robust version control, issues management and change tracking capabilities.
 It turns out, writers are on a continual quest for a tool that offers these features and allows them to work on a truly collaborative basis with their clients.

 ### The problem with word processors and web-based writing tools

+Have you ever worked on a document with multiple authors?
+Some of you may be Mac people, while others are Windows diehards.
+Someone starts a Google doc or a Word document, emails or sends the link, and off you go.

+Soon, that Word doc has somehow become a Definitely-Final-Revised-Version-12, or even worse, there are multiple documents floating around with changes that will have to be vetted and amalgamated into one.
+And what if you've got file formats that not everyone can open?
+Even with Google Docs, which allows for more conversation about your content with the ability to highlight words or passages and comment, there are limitations.
+Once you have a bunch of Suggested Edits, you take one look at your document and dread having to review each and every one.
+But just using the regular editing feature doesn't let you see what text was edited.
+And what if you have an actionable item to add to someone's to-do list?
+You'd have to hope they see you've mentioned them in a comment, then do the thing you need them to.

 *Explanation*